Mary, Princess Royal and Countess of Harewood: Charity work

-During World War I, Princess Mary visited hospitals and welfare organisations with her mother; assisting with projects to give comfort to British servicemen and assistance to their families.
-One of these projects was Princess Mary's Christmas Gift Fund, through which a total of £100,000 worth of gifts was sent to serving British soldiers and sailors for Christmas, 1914, (the equivalent of £ in when adjusted for inflation).

-She took an active role in promoting the Girl Guide movement, the VADs, and the Land Girls.
+During World War I, Mary visited hospitals and welfare organisations with her mother, assisting with schemes that provided comfort to British servicemen and support to their families.
+One such initiative was Princess Mary's Christmas Gift Fund, through which gifts worth £100,000 were distributed to serving soldiers and sailors for Christmas 1914, the equivalent of £9.55 million in 2023.
+She took an active role in promoting the Girl Guide movement, the Voluntary Aid Detachments, and the Women's Land Army.
 In June 1918, following an announcement in The Gentlewoman, she began a nursing course at Great Ormond Street Hospital, working two days a week in the Alexandra Ward.

-In 1918 she was appointed colonel-in-chief of the Royal Scots, this honour being bestowed by her father, the King.
-On 20 November 1918, Princess Mary became the first member of the royal family to visit France following the Armistice.
-She visited centres associated with Queen Alexandra's Imperial Military Nursing Service or Voluntary Aid Detachment Units, and hospitals with wounded soldiers.
-While visiting Ypres she spotted two soldiers from the Royal Scots.
-It transpired that the entire regiment was stationed there, and a march past and parade of the regiment's 17th battalion was arranged.
+In 1918, she was appointed colonel-in-chief of the Royal Scots, an honour bestowed by her father, the King.
+On 20 November 1918, she became the first member of the royal family to visit France following the Armistice.
+She visited centres associated with Queen Alexandra's Imperial Military Nursing Service and Voluntary Aid Detachment Units, as well as hospitals treating wounded soldiers.
+While visiting Ypres she recognised two soldiers from the Royal Scots; the regiment was stationed nearby, and a march‑past of its 17th battalion was arranged.
 During her visit to Le Tréport, she rode in a whippet tank, which the Yorkshire Evening Post described as a "great experience".

-Princess Mary's public duties reflected her concerns with nursing, the Girl Guide movement, and the Women's Services.

-In the period leading up to her marriage, girls and women in the British Empire named Mary or its variants (including Marie, May and Miriam) banded together to form "The Marys of the Empire," and donated money toward a wedding present.
-She presented this fund to the Girl Guides Association for the purchase of the estate of Foxlease, and following the exhibition of her wedding presents, she also contributed half the proceeds to the same cause, for upkeep, a total of £10,000, which enabled the project to go ahead.
+Mary's public duties reflected her interest in nursing, the Girl Guide movement, and the Women's Services.
+In the period leading up to her marriage, girls and women across the British Empire named Mary or its variants (including Marie, May, and Miriam) formed "The Marys of the Empire", and contributed to a wedding present fund.
+She presented this fund to the Girl Guides Association for the purchase of the Foxlease estate, and after the exhibition of her wedding presents she donated half the proceeds to the same cause, a total of £10,000, which enabled the project to proceed.